 No. You do need to be able to swim, run and ride a bike.
 Our junior sessions are not lessons to teach you how.
 They are training sessions to help you improve.

 We do not provide swimming lessons – you must be a competent front crawl swimmer before joining – able to swim 50m front crawl, non-stop, face in the water, breathing to the side and in less than 70 seconds.
-If space allows, you will be invited to join the Saturday 7 am swim session.
-You can also take part in the Saturday morning run training session straight afterwards.
-We ask parents to remain at The Peak during the first few sessions.
+If space allows, you will be invited to join the Saturday swim session.
+You can also take part in the Saturday morning run training session at the same venue.
+We ask parents to remain at the venue during the first few sessions.

 How long will it be before I’m ready to take part in my first race ?